kenpyfin/Reading_Pal/architecture_and_plan.md

         *   Upload PDFs.
         *   Fetch book content and metadata (including the markdown content string read from file, and image URLs derived from stored filenames).
         *   Fetch/Save/Update notes.
+        *   Rename books (updating metadata and renaming the corresponding markdown file).
+        *   Delete books (removing metadata, the markdown file, and all associated image files).
         *   Send prompts to LLM Services for reading assistance.
     *   Communicates with LLM Services (configured via `.env`) for reading assistance tasks (summaries, Q&A).
     *   Retrieves LLM responses and potentially stores them or sends them to the Frontend.